 Emmy Award-winning journalist John Schiumo hosts "The Call," the industry's first interactive newscast where viewers decide the lead story.
-The live, prime-time show includes viewer phone calls and e-mails on issues that matter most to New Yorkers.
+The live, prime-time show includes viewer phone calls, emails, and Tweets on issues that matter most to New Yorkers.

 "The Call" marks Schiumo's second launch of a newscast on NY1 News.
 He hosted more than 800 live shows as the founding host of NY1's flagship newscast, "New York Tonight."

 John reported live from the World Trade Center site during the September 11th attacks and filed reports on the recovery effort from lower Manhattan for two months.

 In April 2005, he reported live from Rome on the funeral of Pope John Paul II and the election of Pope Benedict XVI.
 Schiumo won an Emmy in 1999 for contributing to NY1's "Outstanding Sports Program" on the life of Joe DiMaggio.
 In July 2001, the City Council honored him with a proclamation for uncovering anti-Semitic graffiti in Brooklyn.